 Additionally, difficulties understanding one’s emotions and those around them can be challenging for individuals with a dismissive avoidant attachment style when creating secure attachments.

-As a result, these individuals may either avoid relationships or find themselves trapped in cycles of unfulfilling relationships that start strong but eventually end due to difficulties in managing conflict or expressing unexpressed emotions leading from the restrictive environment set up by the individual’s own emotions and dismissive tendencies towards intimacy.
+As a result, these individuals may either avoid committed relationships or find themselves trapped in cycles of unfulfilling bonds that start strong but eventually end due to difficulties in managing conflict or expressing intimate emotions.
+These problems stem from the restrictive environment set up by the individual’s own feelings and dismissive tendencies towards intimacy.

 Related: How Hyper-Independence Can Signify Trauma (& 5 Ways To Cope)